Dali L. Yang

 Dali is the William Claude Reavis Professor in the Department of Political Science and the College.
 Between 2010 and June 2016, he was the founding Faculty Director of the University of Chicago Center in Beijing, a university-wide initiative to promote collaboration and exchange.
 He is also a non-resident Senior Fellow at the Chicago Council on Global Affairs.

 Dali’s research is focused on the politics of China’s development and governance and their global implications.
 His current projects include studies of social regulation, environmental governance, social and political trust, and state-society relations.
-Among his books are Remaking the Chinese Leviathan: Market Transition and the Politics of Governance in China (Stanford University Press, 2004); Calamity and Reform in China: State, Rural Society and Institutional Change since the Great Leap Famine (Stanford University Press, 1996); and Beyond Beijing: Liberalization and the Regions in China (Routledge, 1997).
+Among his books are China and Youth Well-being in China (co-author; Routledge, 2019); Remaking the Chinese Leviathan: Market Transition and the Politics of Governance in China (Stanford University Press, 2004); and Calamity and Reform in China: State, Rural Society and Institutional Change since the Great Leap Famine (Stanford University Press, 1996).

 Dali received his Ph.D. in Politics from Princeton University and joined the University of Chicago faculty in 1992.
 His service at the University of Chicago also include chairman of the Political Science Department and Director of the Center for East Asian Studies, and of the Committee on International Relations.